Technische-Natuurkunde-HvA/inverted-pendulum-international-team-4/weekly-progress.md

 # Week 3

 ## 1. Progress description
-This week we worked on the pendulum.
+In the Netherlands we worked on the pendulum this week.
 We started with a spining wheel with no motion in the arm.
 After we had some difficulties with the code we managed to get the pendulum to move.
 We started with a swinging arm (see the video in results) but Somtimes we were able to balance it but it was not consistent.

 ## 2. Code